Skip to content

 Options to create services

-rodi provides several ways to define and instantiate services.
+Rodi provides several ways to define and instantiate services.

 1. registering an exact instance as a singleton